"The first thing we do, let's kill all the lawyers."

 Shakespeare, Henry VI, Part 2, Act IV, Scene 2

-Steven woke suddenly—one of those snap-awake, totally aware things that rarely happen.
-With eyes still shut, an ominous feeling invaded his being.
-The inability to move his torso, arms, or legs was proof enough to him he was dreaming, still asleep.
+Steven woke—one of those snap-awake, totally aware things that rarely happen.
+Eyes still shut, an ominous feeling invaded.
+The inability to move his torso, arms, or legs was proof enough to him he was dreaming.
 Eyes cracked open, no crusties.
 First sight revealed he was floating naked, encased in a glass-like tube.
-The room was … Well, there was no room, no vistas, nothing, except a low-level, diffused light coming from every direction.
+There was no room, no vistas, nothing except a low-level, diffused light coming from every direction.

-Looking to his left, toward the noise, Steven saw a vaguely androgynous, totally hairless human-like being—source of the annoying sound.
+Looking to his left, toward the noise, Steven saw a vaguely androgynous, totally hairless human-like being—the source of the annoying sound.

 “Please pay attention, Mr. Reynolds.
 We haven’t much time.
 I need you to indicate your acceptance on this form.”

 “Oh, so sorry.
-This has been an endless day.
+It’s been an endless day.
 You’re my one hundred and twenty-third transfer this afternoon.”